-Staff Report Site Plan Review Application Mixed-Use Development on North Shore LU 2022 02 (Phase 1) August 31, 2022
+Revised Staff Report Site Plan Review Application Mixed-Use Development on North Shore LU 2022 02 (Phase 1) October 26, 2022

-Date of Completeness: July 29, 2022

-120th Day: November 26, 2022 Notice sent: August 9, 2022

-Property Owner: North Shore, LLC

-Applicant: Jerry Valencia, North Shore, LLC Applicant's Representative: Rex Prater, AIA
+Date of Completeness: July 29, 2022 120th Day: November 26, 2022 Notice sent: August 9, 2022 First Planning Commission hearing: September 7, 2022 Planning Commission continued hearing to: November 2, 2022 Property Owner: North Shore, LLC Applicant: Jerry Valencia, North Shore, LLC Applicant's Representative: Rex Prater, AIA

 1. PROPOSAL.
 The Planning Commission is being asked to review and render a decision on an application for site plan review for Phase 1 of construction of a new three-story building that will contain 3,600 square feet of commercial space on the ground floor and residential units on floors two and three.
 Per the applicant's narrative letter, submitted for the LU 2021-11, the residential units will be a combination of 1-3-bedroom units and there will be 10 units in total.
-The proposal will include a 22 off-street parking spaces.
+The proposal will include a 20 off-street parking spaces.
 All off-street parking will be located behind the new building and take access from North Pioneer Street.
 Landscaping features will be placed along the edge of the property line abutting the right-of-way on North Pioneer Street and North Shore Drive.